“Why should a man die whilst sage grows in his garden?” — Old English proverb

 Sage’s Eastern nutritional energetics and healing properties

-Stabilizes and astringes excess fluids-Use sage for any leaking or weeping condition anywhere in the body.
+Stabilizes and astringes excess fluid – Use sage for any leaking or weeping condition anywhere in the body.
 This could be sinus congestion and runny nose to leucorrhea, excessive sweating, loose mucus stools, excessive vaginal discharge, night sweats excessive menses, IBS and colitis.

-Benefits the endocrine system, harmonizes and restores hormones-Want happy hormones?
+Benefits the endocrine system, harmonizes and restores hormone – Want happy hormones?
 Add sage to your diet.
 Its estrogenic nature means it regulates the harmonious production of hormone.
 Besides just estrogen, it regulates and restores the adrenals and pituitary.
 Sage helps to regulate the menstrual cycle, treats infertility, increases the libido.
 It’s astringing nature means it is great for treating heavy blood flows.

 Contraindications for sage?